TylerCorkill/login_app/README.md

 ## Description
 This is a beginner project I've started as a suplement to learning C++, as well as practice git use.
 Any and all are welcome to fork, although it's most likely mediocre.
+I only ask that all forks remain open-source.

 ### Program Features
 Being a beginner project, the features are of less functional value and more so added to test/teach skills/knowledge.